 The discovery came with a thorough understanding of freedom.
-The Western revolutions that necessitated a recognition of civil rights have not yet taken place in many parts of the East.
-We are so far behind that we have not even formally conceptualized what freedom is, let alone expanded its frame of representation to encompass women.
-The face of oppression in the West is certainly flawed, but it is kinder than in places like Nepal where, crippled by gender apartheid, our women lead their lives without understanding the euphoria of tasting freedom on the tip of their tongue.
+The Western revolutions that necessitated a recognition of civil rights have not yet taken place in many parts of South East Asia.
+In nations like Nepal, we are so far behind that we have not even formally conceptualized what freedom is, let alone expanded its frame of representation to encompass women.
+The face of oppression in the West is certainly flawed, but it is kinder than in Nepal where, crippled by gender apartheid, our women lead their lives without understanding the euphoria of tasting freedom on the tip of their tongue.

 I say this not only on behalf of my grandmother, but also myself.
-It was my privilege that I physically escaped my potential fate and ended up here: in a secure home on the outskirts of New York City with enough of an emotional and intellectual depth to understand that the most profound value in this life is the ability to exercise my freedom.
-For many, this realization is lost in the translations of time and societal obligations, and it is in these places that we need to direct these ideals.
+It was my privilege that I physically escaped my potential fate and ended up here: in a secure home on the outskirts of New York City with the understanding that the most profound value in this life is the ability to exercise my freedom.
+For many, this realization is lost in the translations of time and social obligations — and it is in these places that we need to direct these ideals.

-To do this, we must first acknowledge that while it is altruistic to respect all cultures, some cultures are intrinsically oppressive.
+To do this, we must acknowledge that while it is altruistic to respect all cultures, some practices are intrinsically oppressive.
 A form of modern-day slavery, their sustenance relies on the subjugation of an identity.
 Nepal’s patriarchal framework reflects this not only in terms of social norms, but explicitly so in rural communities where tradition binds women to dangerous fates.
-For example, when a woman is on her period, she is removed from the men of her community because she is believed to be impure.
-There have been stories of lifeless female bodies found in isolated huts because they were forgotten there in society’s attempt to uphold men’s fictitious sanctities.
+When a woman in a Nepali village is on her period, for example, she is isolated because she is believed to be impure.
+There have been stories of lifeless female bodies found in remote huts because they were forgotten there in society’s attempt to uphold men’s fictitious sanctity.
 The Guardian’s Verity Bowman takes us through the story of one woman in particular who died due to smoke inhalation from trying to light a fire in her hut to keep warm.
-This is just one among the many regressive practices enabled by Nepal’s history of patriarchy.
+This is just one among the many regressive practices enabled by Nepal’s patriarchy.
 To change it requires a radical shift in the societal framing of power dynamics, a shift that is in the process of being achieved in the West.

-Even in America, living in a Nepalese-American household presents consequences my American counterparts do not have to face.
-This manifests in the form of stringent curfews and my duty to constantly rebel as I defend my mother’s dignity before the norms my father has internalized.
+Even in America, living in a Nepalese American household presents consequences my American counterparts do not have to face.
+This manifests in the form of stringent curfews and my necessity to rebel as I defend my mother’s dignity before the norms my father has internalized.
 I see before me the reduction of love into domestic obligations.
-While my father enjoys the privileges enshrined to him by his gender, my mother is the true actor preventing our world from falling apart.
-If my revolution has any value, my father will no longer get the credit for my mother’s bravery.
+While my father enjoys the privileges enshrined to him by his gender, my mother’s cries are often diminished.
+If my revolution has any value, the world will finally see my mother for her bravery.

 In my every act of defiance, I embody the clenched fists my grandmother feared she would lose in the translations of time.
 Her power was always contained within.
 I am choosing to release it through an unapologetic, urgent force, a force that I hope will one day give her justice.